How To Stop Google Ads Once and for All

 1. Open Chrome, click More=>Settings

-2. Click Privacy and security=>Site Settings.
+2. Click Privacy and Security =>Site Settings.

 3. Click Pop-ups and redirects